Shubhammalik/GAN-Generated-Scribble-Predicition/README.md

 # Scribble-generation-using-GAN
+A project for CMPT 732 Machine Learning course at Simon Fraser University.
-Using Generative adversarial network(GAN) to generate scribbles of 7 objects
+Using Generative adversarial network(GAN) to generate scribbles of 7 objects.